Built-in Rules

 Bad loop detection — msgValueInLoopRule

-Loops that use msg.value
+Loops that use msg.value or make delegate

 calls are a well-known source of security